Amanda Sampedro

-Amanda Sampedro Bustos (born 26 June 1993) is a Spanish football forward who plays for Atlético Madrid of Spain's Primera División and the Spain national team.
+Amanda Sampedro Bustos (born 26 June 1993) is a Spanish former footballer who played as a Midfielder for Atlético Madrid, Sevilla FC, and the Spain national team.

 International career

 A skillful forward noted for her creativity and vision, she was part of the Spanish team which won the 2010 UEFA U-17 Women's Championship and finished third at the subsequent 2010 FIFA U-17 Women's World Cup.

 In 2012, Sampedro was captain of the Spain team which reached the final of the 2012 UEFA Women's U-19 Championship, where they were beaten 1–0 by Sweden after extra time.
-After the competition UEFA named her among ten "emerging talents".
+After the competition, UEFA named her among ten "emerging talents".

 In September 2012, Sampedro was called up to the senior national squad for the first time, ahead of a UEFA Women's Euro 2013 qualifying match with Romania.
 In June 2013, national team coach Ignacio Quereda called Sampedro up to his 23-player squad for the UEFA Women's Euro 2013 finals in Sweden.
 She was also part of Spain's squad at the 2015 FIFA Women's World Cup in Canada.

+in July 2024, Atletico Madrid announced her retirement from professional football.

 International goals

 Personal life

 In March 2013 Sampedro was in the second year of a sports journalism course at King Juan Carlos University (URJC).
+She had also studied physiotherapy, nutrition, and sports management.
+In a March 2020 interview, Sampedro stated that she viewed Olympians Mireya Belmonte and Carolina Marín as her role models while growing up.